 - Develop a plan with the instructor to work individually or as part of a group to advance the curriculum

-- Submit a signed Course Conversion Agreement within the first 3 weeks of the semester
+- Submit Course Conversion Agreement within the first 3 weeks of the semester

 - Successfully complete any additional assignments and earn a B- or higher in the course